How to Apply for Unemployment Benefits in Indiana

 Federal legislation requires DWD to identify claimants who are at high risk of exhausting regular unemployment insurance benefits and who would benefit from job search assistance and training.
 The information given to DWD on the applicant’s in-person or online application for unemployment can help determine whether or not the applicant may have difficulty finding a new job.

-The profiling system targets claimants in need of job search assistance based on: whether or not they are on recall status with their employer, their ability to use a union referral service with their employer, their occupation and work history, their education background, and the unemployment rate in their geographical area.
+The profiling system targets claimants in need of job search assistance based on whether or not they are on recall status with their employer, their ability to use a union referral service with their employer, their occupation and work history, their education background, and the unemployment rate in their geographical area.

 Applicants who qualify for special job search assistance will receive a letter of notification instructing them what to do next.
 If the claimant is selected for job search assistance services, it is very important that he or she participate as required.
-Like other aspects of unemployment registration, failure to respond to this letter and participate in re-employment assistance could result in suspension of unemployment benefits.
+Like other aspects of unemployment registration, failure to respond to this letter and participate in re-employment assistance could result in the suspension of unemployment benefits.